 • Whether the presenting problem turns out to be the actual problem

 • How confident and willing the individual is toward creating change in their life

 • The cost of change and the benefits of staying stuck

 • The level of a client’s self awareness etc.

 Some examples of coaching agendas:

-Identifying strengths and development areas – Enneagram & Character assessment
+- Leadership development: Identifying strengths and development areas – strengths assessments

-Decision making – providing clarity at crossroads and for multidimensional dilemmas
+- Decision making: providing clarity when at crossroads and for multidimensional dilemmas

-Authentic Living- how to create a life that is an expression of ones true self that is empowering and inspiring
+- Authentic Well-being: (Life-Codes) how to craft a life that is an expression of ones true self that is empowering and inspiring

 Ironically, developing personally, becoming familiar with ones triggers and improving relationship skills can be the best ‘therapy’ for a couple in crisis.
 This is addressed in the article ‘The best couple therapy is individual therapy’.